PierreGode/MMM-AI-Config/README.md

 The port can be changed with the `adminPort` configuration option.

-Every change will back up the existing `config.js` file by appending the current timestamp to the file name before writing the new content returned by OpenAI.
+After sending a request, the server returns the JSON changes proposed by OpenAI.
+The admin page will show these changes and let you approve or reject them.
+Only approved changes are written to `config.js`.
+When a change is applied, the previous file is backed up by appending the current timestamp to its name.

 ## MagicMirror Module